top of page

 Things will always go wrong

-Having germ-riddled, accident-prone, unpredictable children in your life means there are so many opportunities for something to T-bone your day.
-If your kid sleeps badly then so will you, and there’s nothing you can do about it (other than pour yourself a gin and swear continuously under your breath).
+Having germ-riddled, accident-prone, unpredictable children in your life means there are infinite opportunities for something to T-bone your day.
+If your kid sleeps badly then so will you, and there is nothing you can do about it (other than pour yourself a gin and swear continuously under your breath).
 If your kid is ill (which, let’s face it, is every week) then forget getting anything done!
 Even if you send a healthy child to school or childcare, there’s a reasonable chance you will get the dreaded phonecall about a head injury and spend the rest of the day in Accident and Emergency.
 I speak from experience.

 MYTH 5: "CHILDCARE IS NOT PRODUCTIVE"